Plastic Bag and Plastic Film Recycling

 Plastic bags in Maine

-Effective April 22, 2020, all carry-out bags provided by retailers in Maine must be either reusable or paper bags.
+Maine law requires all carry-out bags provided by retailers in Maine must be either reusable or paper bags.
 Retailers in Maine include stores, restaurants, farmers' markets, and fairs that sell merchandise like food, goods, products or clothing.
 Hunger relief organizations are the exception to this rule and may use single-use plastic bags to provide food to consumers at no cost.
+The Department will not be enforcing the statewide restrictions on the use of single-use bags until January 15, 2021.

 This plastic bag guidance document explains Maine's single-use plastic bag law in detail, including how retailers can comply, exemptions for certain types of single-use plastic bag, and what types of bag may be used at point-of-sale.